frslee/stock-predictor/README_fsl.md

-Setup and implementation of `model.py` locally, followed by AWS deployment and ability to make predictions interactively via the public IPv4 address of the associated EC2 instance and `FastAPI` are described in detail in the accompanying `README_MLE-9.md` file.
+Setup and implementation of `model.py` locally, followed by AWS deployment and ability to make predictions interactively via the public IPv4 address of the associated EC2 instance and `FastAPI` are described in detail in the original MLE-9 course repo `README_MLE9.md` file for this week's assignment.

-Note that one can trigger and view predictions from the AWS-deployed model via its public IPv4 address from a local machine terminal using the `curl` command, as documented in `README_MLE-9.md`, for example:
+Note that one can trigger and view predictions from the AWS-deployed model via its public IPv4 address from a local machine terminal using the `curl` command, as documented in `README_MLE9.md`; for example:

 ```
 curl \